EpistasisLab/tpot/README.md

 ### Classification

-Below is a minimal working example with the the optical recognition of handwritten digits dataset.
+Below is a minimal working example with the optical recognition of handwritten digits dataset.

 ```python
 from tpot import TPOTClassifier